-You can write a letter and burn it.
+Or, you can write a letter and burn it.
 You can send a text or an email and say: “Sorry for anything I did to hurt you in the past and Happy New Year.”
 Just let go of a remorse that has stayed with you by setting it right.

 Have a Plan for New Year’s Day (2 Minutes)

-While it’s always fun to ‘wing it’ and see where the moment takes you, bullet-proofing needs a plan.
+While it’s always fun to ‘wing it’ and see where the moment takes you, bulletproofing needs a plan.
 A simple plan works best: get out of the house for a cup of coffee, go to the gym, take a walk, binge watch a Netflix series.
 Having one item accomplished sets a tone.
 I said it, I did it.

 Choose One Achievable Resolution (3 minutes)

 Don’t panic about having a New Year’s resolution – you can steal mine and drink more!
-I’ve used it for about 10 years now and it’s like a magic charm.
-I didn’t specify wine, vodka or water.
+I’ve used it for about 10 years now, and it’s like a magic charm.
+I didn’t specify wine, vodka, or water.
 And you know what?
 Either way I can do it.
 Mischief managed, I set myself up for success.

 Pen the State of You (7 Minutes)

-Take seven minutes – it’s helpful to use a timer to track yourself – and write down your hopes, dreams and fears.
+Take seven minutes – it’s helpful to use a timer to track yourself – and write down your hopes, dreams, and fears.
 You’ll be surprised when you start repeating yourself at the four-minute mark.